-Chocolate has been a highly prized for thousands of years, from the time of the Mayans and Aztecs.1 In fact, the cacao tree’s – whose seeds are made into chocolate – scientific name is Greek for “food of the gods.”Our love of chocolate
+Chocolate has been highly prized for thousands of years, from the time of the Mayans and Aztecs.1 In fact, the scientific name for the Theobroma cacao tree – whose seeds are made into chocolate –is Greek for “food of the gods.”

 Research has shown that consuming moderate amounts of chocolate was associated with significantly lower risk of being diagnosed with atrial fibrillation — a common and dangerous type of irregular heartbeat.4

-Also, according to Livestrong.com, dark chocolate can put you in a better mood.
-It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.5 However, more research is needed to learn just how much dark chocolate you should eat for health benefits.Does it have to be dark?
+Also, according to research published by the National Institutes of Health, dark chocolate can put you in a better mood.
+It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.5 There is even some research showing chocolate may improve brain function.
+However, more research is needed to learn just how much dark chocolate you should eat for health benefits.

 The reality is that ingredients in dark chocolate can be healthy, but the high-calorie chocolate bars that contain it are also packed with sugar and fat, which can counter the benefits to some extent.
 The bottom line: it's OK to enjoy some chocolate.
 But for the health benefits, make it dark and don't eat a lot!